opendaylight/docs/docs/user-guide/lisp-flow-mapping-user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This section provides instructions to set up a LISP network of three
-nodes (one "client" node and two "server" nodes) using LISPmob as data
+nodes (one "client" node and two "server" nodes) using OOR as data
 plane LISP nodes and the LISP Flow Mapping project from OpenDaylight as
 the LISP programmable mapping system for the LISP network.